 Whom to Invite: All of your out-of-town guests, naturally, though why not invite the guests who live down the block too?
 The more the merrier, we say.
-Most to-be-weds invite most of their guests to the welcome party.
+Most to-be-weds invite all of guests to the welcome party.

 Where: A welcome party can be a cocktails-only, open-house-style celebration at a bar (for total convenience, look into the bar at the hotel where everyone's staying) or something festive like a riverboat trip complete with buffet dinner and cupcakes.
 Don't go too formal with this one—the welcome party should stay lighthearted and be all about hanging out and having fun.

 Take It a Step Further: Are guests coming in from the place you grew up?
 Show your hometown pride with a pair of signature cocktails named for your former stomping grounds, or choose local beer and wine to serve with dinner.

 2. Rehearsal Dinner

 Why: As everyone is brimming with anticipation on the eve of the wedding, this celebratory, often intimate or more casual dinner is filled with toasts, roasts and general good cheer.
 This is a good time for the couple to present the attendant gifts.
 Make sure to also give your parents and anyone else who was an integral part of the wedding-planning process a token of your appreciation—flowers, a nice bottle of wine or even a sentimental toast will do.